rsujatha/HAM/README.md

 NOTE: above commands assume that yang* file and out* file is already present in the current directory

+The SDSS is a magnitude limited survey.
+Hence the number density of the yang data must be the observed density which is likely to be less than the true density.
+Since we assume monotic relation between Galaxy Luminosity and Halo mass, the largest halo would match with highest luminosity and the smallest mass would not have observationally visible luminosities to match with.

+ Solution: We chop off lower halo masses to match the density of observational data.

+To match simulation and observation density run	the following command

+"python density_range_sorting.py"

 To generate the output file for Part 3.1 run following command